mendersoftware/mender-docs/01.Getting-started/01.What-is-Mender/docs.md

 ## Trying Mender

 We have two tutorials that show you how Mender works.
-Each demonstrates how to use Mender to update the root filesystem of a target device.
+Each demonstrates how to use Mender to update the root file system of a target device.
 The first uses [QEMU to create an emulated device](../../Getting-started/Your-first-update-on-qemu), which is handy becasue it means that you do not have to configure any hardware.
 The second tutorial uses real hardware in the form of the popular [BeagleBone Black development board](../../Getting-started/Your-first-update-on-BeagleBone).